apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 For volumes, live-migration will be carried out for the volumes of a running VM.
 As per existing CloudStack behaviour, a stopped imported VM may not appear in vCenter when its root volume is migrated until the VM is restarted.

+Networks
+########

+When importing an instance, CloudStack needs to attach the virtual network interfaces (vNICs) to CloudStack networks. vNICs are associated with a network in one of two ways.

+#.
+Automatically (available for L2 and shared networks)
+#.
+Manual assignment of vNIC to network (ID) as a map if a VM has more that one NIC

+In an enterprise, the vast majority of networks will operate as *Layer 2* networks with IP addressing handled by an IPAM system such as Active Directory or InfoBlox.
+This makes CloudStack's L2 networks the natural choice for a like-for-like migration/on-boarding of VMs.

+When importing an instance to a shared or L2 network, CloudStack will automatically look for a CloudStack network that has the same VLAN(s) as the instance's NIC(s) is already on.
+This can be overridden by providing a network_id for the **'nicnetworklist'** parameter

+.. note:: this includes PVLANs on L2 networks.

+IP Addresses
+''''''''''''

+To assigning a specific IP address to a NIC, the **'nicipaddresslist'** parameter is used.
+This parameter should not be used for L2 networks, and is optional for shared networks.
+To ask CloudStack to assign an instance's existing IP when importing, a value of `auto` can be used.

+.. parsed-literal:: nicipaddresslist[0].nic=NIC_ID nicipaddresslist[0].ip4Address=auto

+Auto-assigning IP addresses requires VMware tools to be on the guest instance (for the IP to be reported to vCenter) and is not supported if an unmanaged VM reports more than one IP address associated with its NIC (CloudStack cannot tell which is the primary address).
+For instances with more than 1 IP addresses per NIC, pass the first IP address via the import API and then add secondary addresses via the **'addIpToNic**' API

 Registered Operating System
 ###########################